turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 ## Opening

-* Reflect on feedback process HOOK
+* Reflect on feedback process HOOK (will not have had feedback yet from me)
   * Also come back to Pairin qualities divided against domains of leadership
 * Template on in-person conversations
   * Positions vs. interests